 Expenditures for maintenance and repairs are charged against operations as incurred.
 Renewals and betterments that materially extend the life of an asset are capitalized.

 Grants Payable

-Grants payable are recorded if the Organization approves a grant but the grant is not paid prior to year end.
-As of December 31, 2020, the Foundation had \$112,500 in Grants payable.
-See Note H for additional information on grants issued.
+Grants payable are recorded if the Organization approves a grant but the grant is not paid prior to year-end.
+As of December 31, 2022, the Foundation had no grants payable outstanding.

 Leases